 How Did Mambu Start?

 Mr. Danilikis and his team of programmers and bankers saw an opportunity in the large population of people in developing countries who don’t have access to banks and the valuable financial services they offer.
-The smaller financial institutions that do work in those countries often don’t have the platforms, infrastructure or technology to service remote areas.
-Mambu provides even the smallest organizations access to world-class banking technology that is designed to be delivered and used via the cloud.
+The smaller financial institutions that do work in those countries often don’t have the platforms, infrastructure, or technology to service remote areas.
+Mambu provides even the most modest organizations access to world-class banking technology that is designed to be delivered and used via the cloud.

-JN Small Business Loans, a subsidiary of Jamaica National Building Society, is one of Mambu’s latest clients and a good example of the type of institutions that benefit from its software.
+JN Small Business Loans, a subsidiary of Jamaica National Building Society, is one of Mambu’s latest clients and an excellent example of the type of institutions that benefit from its software.
 The Jamaican lender hopes to expand its market share among potential customers who do not have easy access to credit and would benefit from online and mobile banking financing solutions.

 A Million Accounts and Growing

-Since 2011, over 100 financial institutions in nearly 30 countries have started using Mambu’s software, which manages nearly a million accounts worldwide.
-Big names in the international micro-financing business, such as Yale’s Elmeseed Enterprise Fund, Opportunity International and Mentors International are also using Mambu to run their lending programs.
+Since 2011, over 100 financial institutions in nearly 30 countries have started using Mambu’s software, which manages almost a million accounts worldwide.
+Big names in the international micro-financing business, such as Yale’s Elmeseed Enterprise Fund, Opportunity International and Mentors International, are also using Mambu to run their lending programs.

-Mambu’s cloud-bases software provides them with a real-time transparency, something both donors and borrowers appreciate.
+Mambu’s cloud-based software provides them with real-time transparency, something both donors and borrowers appreciate.
 It also allows organizations to spend more time on their core mission and less time on the maintenance of accounts.